plymouthvan/WP-Media-Categorizer/README.md

 	•	Files can match multiple keywords, and all applicable taxonomy terms will be assigned.
 	•	Terms are created if missing, unless declined during prompt.
 	•	Hierarchical terms are respected and created in order if necessary.
+	•	Term existence checks are cached for performance — the script avoids duplicate `wp term list` calls.
+	•	When `--apply` is used, the script generates a simple CSV log of changes (attachments updated and terms created).
+	•	If multiple keywords match the same taxonomy term, that term is only assigned once per attachment.
+	•	Terminal color output is enabled by default for readability.
+Use `--no-color` to disable it.
+	•	A future `--export` flag may be added to generate CSV output only, without making changes or prompting.
+• Regex-based matching is supported.
+Use `regex: true` under a mapping entry to match filenames with regular expressions.
+• The `--export` flag behaves like a dry run, but outputs results to CSV without applying any changes or prompting.
+• Use `--verbose` to print extra details during processing, including matched keywords, term assignments, and creation events.
+• You can customize the location of the CSV output log with `settings.output_csv_path` in your config file.

 ⸻